Guide to Responsive Images with Bootstrap

 Box-sizing

-To prevent the padding from affecting the final width of an element and to fit images easily in CSS, Bootstrap switches the box-sizing value from the default content box to the border box.
-As an override, set box-sizing to the content-box value:
+To prevent padding from affecting the final width of an element and to help you fit images more easily with CSS, Bootstrap changes the default box-sizing value from content-box to border-box.
+If you need to override this behavior for any element, you can set its box-sizing back to content-box like this:

 .example-selector {